 What is the primary benefit of a localization strategy

-It shows your commitment to doing business there and shows you’re staying long-term (building that trust factor).
-And, it ensures there’s no miscommunication mishaps.
+It demonstrates your commitment to doing business in different countries and shows you’re staying long-term (building that trust factor).
+And, it ensures there are no miscommunication mishaps.

 An effective localization strategy is one of the easiest ways to increase revenue.
 But where to start?